Space Ghost Coast to Coast: Original run

-Space Ghost Coast to Coast was created by Mike Lazzo after he was asked to develop a cartoon to appeal to adults.
+Space Ghost Coast to Coast was conceptualized by Cartoon Network programmer Mike Lazzo after he was asked to develop a cartoon to appeal to adults.
+It began as an attempt to revive Hanna-Barbera's Wacky Races alongside Khaki Jones and Andy Merrill, which eventually transitioned into focusing solely on Space Ghost.
 The series' original title stemmed from early 1993 when Andy Merrill and Jay Edwards were brainstorming names for a marathon of the 1960s Space Ghost for Cartoon Network, trying to find things that rhyme with "Ghost".
 Because of budget limitations, Ned Hastings recycled clips from the original series and reorganized them on an Avid non-linear editor for a "talk show" style program.
+Because the series remixed limited animation, editing took the most time in production.
 The characters' crudely animated lips, awkward movements that resembled "paper dolls glued to Popsicle sticks", and continuity errors became part of the joke.
+Production of the first season was handled by Crawford Communications at Atlanta due to its proximity to Cartoon Network headquarters.
+Lazzo managed to poach animator C. Martin Croker from Crawford to the network; in addition to being the show's principal animator, it was also his idea to have Zorak and Moltar be Space Ghost's sidekicks, voicing both characters with sufficient mastery to have impressed Lazzo.

+Merrill assembled a proof of concept test pilot in April 1993, using archival footage of Denzel Washington, and Merrill voiced Space Ghost.
+The pilot never aired but an edited version later appeared on DVD, with Washington removed.